Flora for Fauna ™

 Future Projects

-An upcoming project is planned at Kol Rinah Congregation at 7701 Maryland Ave in Clayton, Missouri for the fall of 2024 or spring of 2025.
+An upcoming project is planned at Kol Rinah Congregation at 7701 Maryland Ave in Clayton, Missouri for the spring of 2025.
 We hope to receive funding for this project through the St. Louis Metropolitan Sewer District’s Small Grants Program.
 The project is located at Kol Rinah’s interior courtyard.
 The site has a steep slope and bare ground which has caused erosion and water to enter the building’s basement.
-The native plants shown below should stop the erosion.
-A few blooming native plants should delight the children that attend Kol Rinah’s Early Childhood education program, whose windows look out onto the site.
+The native plants shown below should help stop the erosion.
+A few blooming native plants will delight the children that attend Kol Rinah’s Early Childhood education program, whose windows look out onto the site.

 Plants included in the above design: